salomonMuriel/personalBlog/src/content/blog/006-data-to-insight/index.md

 tags:
   - data-science
   - analytics
+  - demystifying-data-science
 ---

 <span class="text-sm">This is the second part of a series of posts explaining data science in language for people who don't know anything about it.
-[You can go to the start here](/posts/demystifying-data-science/).</span>
+[You can see all the posts in the series here](/tags/demystifying-data-science/).</span>

 _The devil is wiser from age than from being the devil. - Colombian Proverb_